dddiaz/dddiaz.com/content/post/blog-from-ipad/index.md

 RUN rm -rf /usr/local/hugo
 ```

+So after I make my change on my iPad, I can simply do "git commit" and my Github Workflow takes care of the rest!
+You can read about that here: https://dddiaz.com/post/github-actions/

 # Verdict
 Honestly, the dream has always been to have a one click development environment, for not just myself, but every team I have ever been on.
-To be honest though Codespaces was not without its issues:
+While this gets us closer to that goal, I have to admit Codespaces was not without its issues.
-I often had problems where Codespace crashed, or I couldn't reconnect to it.
+I often had problems where it crashed, or I couldn't reconnect to the development environment, or the port forwarding wouldn't work.
 So while it is possible to write blogs from my iPad, and even this post was partially done on an iPad, I think I will stick with my local dev environment for now.

 Regardless stay tuned!
 I have some other posts in the works that I am excited to publish (from my laptop hahaha.)

+Also feel free to check out some other blogs I have, like where I convert a day's worth of Blood Sugar readings into music! https://dddiaz.com/post/glucose-sound/